 The pre-requisite for this course is ELEC2141: Digital Circuit Design and COMP1911/COMP1921: Computing 1A/1B.
 The fundamental knowledge for this course is based on the aforementioned pre-requisites.
 The students should have a good understanding, in particular, on number systems, C programming and basic computer architecture.

 Following Courses

-The course is a pre-requisite for TELE3118: Network technologies and ELEC4601: Advanced Digital and Embedded Systems Design in which the embedded systems design concepts that will be introduced in this course and digital design principles from ELEC2141 will be applied extensively..
+The course is a pre-requisite for TELE3118: Network technologies and ELEC4601: Advanced Digital and Embedded Systems Design.

 Learning outcomes

 After successful completion of this course, you should be able to: